dart-archive/usage/README.md

 analytics
 =========

-A wrapper around Google Analytics for both command-line apps and web apps.
+A Google Analytics wrapper for both command-line and web apps.